Close Menu

 Dust and Its Impact on Health

-Dust is more than a surface nuisance—it’s a combination of tiny particles like skin cells, fibers, dirt, pollen, and other debris.
-Over time, dust can trigger allergic reactions, worsen asthma, and even affect sleep quality.
-Fine dust particles can enter your lungs, causing inflammation, coughing, or sneezing.
-Dust also settles on surfaces and in air vents, meaning exposure happens even when your home appears clean.
-Regular dusting with a damp cloth, vacuuming with a HEPA filter, and decluttering surfaces are key steps to reduce dust exposure and improve indoor air quality.
+Because dust settles on surfaces and in air vents, you’re exposed even when your home looks clean.
+Regular dusting with a damp cloth, vacuuming with a HEPA filter, and decluttering surfaces are simple yet effective ways to reduce dust exposure and improve indoor air quality.

 Pet Dander – Love Them but Beware